developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/advanced/index.md

 <img style="height:350px" src="datawedge_logging.png"/>
 <br>

-### Import Configuration
+### Import a Config File
 DataWedge can accept settings created on another device and distributed throughout an enterprise by importing a DataWedge Configuration file.
 This file contains Profiles, Plug-ins and other DataWedge settings stored on the device.

-The DataWedge configuration file is always called `datawedge.db`.
+The DataWedge configuration file is always named `datawedge.db`.

 **To Import a DataWedge Configuration file**: